yaoakifumi/Ppul-reference-transcriptome/de-novo-assembly.md

-These analysis were partly performed using [NIG supercomputer system](https://sc.ddbj.nig.ac.jp), National Institute of Genetics, Research Organaization of Information and Systemes, Japan.
+These analyses were partly performed using [NIG supercomputer system](https://sc.ddbj.nig.ac.jp), National Institute of Genetics, Research Organaization of Information and Systemes, Japan.

 # De novo assembly